SpareCores/resource-tracker/README.md

 pip install git+https://github.com/sparecores/resource-tracker.git
 ```

+Note that depending on your operating system, you might need to also install `psutil` (e.g. on MacOS and Windows).

 ## Operating System Support

 The package was originally created to work on Linux systems (as the most